STAT545-UBC-hw-2018-19/hw02-Caroline-Seip/hw02-Caroline-Seip.md

     ## [1] "tbl_df"     "tbl"        "data.frame"

-This tells us that the class of the gapminder dataset is a tibble dataframe.
+This tells us that the gapminder dataset contains tbl\_df, tbl and data.frame classes.

 How many columns does the gapminder dataset contain?
 Use the function 'ncol'